kdeldycke/dotfiles/README.md

 Upgrade
 -------

-Juste call the installation script again:
+I'm trying to make the install procedure indempotent so you'll just have to call the script again to upgrade your system:

     $ ./install.sh